A simple analytical alignment model for laser-kicked molecular rotors: Introduction

-We continue by deriving an analytical solution for the time-dependent alignment of a thermal ensemble of 2D delta-kicked rotors in Sec.~\ref{Section2D} and find that it is mathematically vastly simpler then its 3D counterpart.
-Encouraged by the similarity of the 2D and 3D alignment models at higher temperatures, we apply physically-motivated modifications to the 2D alignment function in Sec.~\ref{SectionHR} and obtain a simple, yet powerful approximation for the alignment of a thermal ensemble of kicked 3D rotors.
-In Sec.~\ref{SectionMR} we simplify this approximate alignment model for quantum rotors even further, allowing us to extend it to linear molecules with arbitrary nuclear spin statistics and, therefore, to approximate fractional rotational revivals as well.
+We first derive an analytical solution for the time-dependent alignment of a thermal ensemble of 2D delta-kicked rotors in Sec.~\ref{Section2D}, which is mathematically vastly simpler then its 3D counterpart.
+Encouraged by the similarity of the 2D and 3D alignment at higher temperatures, we apply physically-motivated modifications to the 2D alignment function in Sec.~\ref{SectionHR} and obtain a simple, yet powerful approximation for the alignment of a thermal ensemble of kicked 3D rotors.
+In Sec.~\ref{SectionMR} we simplify this approximate alignment model for quantum rotors even further, allowing us to extend it to linear molecules with arbitrary nuclear spin statistics and, therefore, to include fractional rotational revivals as well.

 We find that for a wide range of parameters the temporal alignment of an initially thermal distribution of linear molecules can be approximated very well by a train of Gaussian envelopes each multiplied by an individual sinusoidal carrier.
 In Sec.~\ref{SectionResult} we demonstrate the performance of the alignment model and gauge it against the exact analytical 3D alignment model~\cite{Leibscher2004}, finding excellent agreement for a large range of system parameters.
 Finally, we present the alignment of real atmospheric molecules kicked by the same laser pulse.